 Long Island & Westchester County

-Then we have Long Island and Westchester County, where the 2017 minimum wage is $10 per hour.
-That will rise to $11 per hour on December 31, 2017.
-The minimum wage for fast food workers on Long Island or in Westchester County is the same as for the rest of the State, at $10.75 per hour in 2017 and $11.75 per hour in 2018.
+Then we have Long Island and Westchester County, where the 2018 minimum wage is $11.00 per hour.
+The minimum wage for fast food workers on Long Island or in Westchester County is the same as for the rest of the State, at $11.75 per hour in 2018.

 NYS Overtime Laws